nerdfiles/The-Moral-Observer/readme.markdown

 ##§ Publication

-Publication ready versions of this text can be found in [``output``](https://github.com/nerdfiles/The-Moral-Observer/tree/master/output).
+Publication-ready versions of this text can be found in [``output``](https://github.com/nerdfiles/The-Moral-Observer/tree/master/output).

 ##§ Requirements